senescent777/minimize-devuan-live/README.md

 do_it6.desktop is graphical shortcut for do_It6.sh (doesn't work right now) (warning: i haven't recently tested if those .desktop files do what they¨re supposed to)

-clouds2.sh can be used to change the network configuration to use plain-old-DNS and that's all folks , there is something going on with Daedalus and stubby i have to figure out
+changedns.sh can be used to change the network configuration to use plain-old-DNS and that's all folks , there is something going on with Daedalus and stubby i have to figure out
 (if there's problem with DNS, this script may be helpful)

 P.S. there may be some problems withy access rights, chmod 0755 *.sh/chmod 0755 $distro/chmod 0644 $distro/conf*/chmod 0755 $distro/*.sh helps with those

 P.P.S. the elder scripts are moved into olds/ , they used to work (i think)

+P.P.P.S "cp conf.example $distro; mv $distro/conf.example $distro.conf; $EDITOR $distro/conf" are necessary for initial configuration